 Make sure you don’t leave eggs in the nesting box any longer than necessary.
 Less opportunities to steal eggs means less eggs will be stolen.

 Consider getting a barn cat or two is there is a snake or rodent issue.
 Barn cats will help curb those problems pretty quickly.

 If chickens have mites and lice the stress can cause them to decrease egg production.
 So, if you start seeing decreased eggs, then you should check the vent and under wing area on a few birds to see if they have any little bugs on them.

-Fifth, Stress or a New Environment.
+5. Stress or a New Environment

 Chickens will shut down or decrease egg production if they are stressed out or undergoing changes.
-If you have added new chickens to the flock, moved their coop, or made any other changes recently they may stop laying for a short period of time.
+Any number of things can contribute to a stressed out hen.
+If you have recently added new chickens to the flock, moved their coop, or made any other changes recently they may stop laying for a short period of time.

-Sixth, Lack of Water.
+6. Lack of Water

+Like pretty much any living thing, chickens need water.
+If they don’t get enough, they will not be able to function at an optimal level.
 Whether it is the heat of summer and the water is running dry or if it is the dead of winter and their water is frozen solid, if the chickens are not getting enough water, they will decrease egg production.

 If you like, you can add a regular light and timer to the coop in order to give them extra light in the dark winter days to help keep their egg production up.

 Of course, there is also a chance, if your ladies are older that they have stopped laying altogether.
 So, you should know how long chickens lay eggs.
 There is a way to assess if a chicken is still laying.